 Every week, when you plan your schedule, consider your goals.
 What needs to get done to keep you on track?
 Then, choose an MIT (most important task) for each day.
 When you know what you need to accomplish to stay on track, you’ll waste less time on non-essential work.

-There’s plenty of research showing that our ability to function cognitively shifts throughout the day.
-For most people, including me, peak productivity occurs between 9 and 11 AM, which is why I always reserve that block of time for MITs rather than less-demanding busy work like answering emails.
+There’s plenty of research showing that our ability to function cognitively shifts depending on the time of day.
+For most people, including me, peak productivity time occurs between 9 and 11 AM, which is why I always reserve that block of time for MITs rather than less-demanding busy work like answering emails.

 If your productivity levels heighten later on in the day, you can take the opposite approach.
 Either way, make an effort to understand your peak work times and schedule your MITs accordingly.